egison/egison/README.md

 # The Egison Programming Language

-Egison is the pattern-matching oriented pure functional programming language.
+Egison is the **pattern-matching-oriented** purely functional programming language.
 We can directly represent pattern-matching against lists, multisets, sets, trees, graphs and any kind of data types.
 This is the repository of the interpreter of Egison.